-An introduction video will be produced during the first period of the project which will give a general view of its goals and benefits to a general audience.
+Through the project lifetime, two videos will be produced (one at the beginning and one at the end).
 Minimising the technical language will be mandatory in order to reach a wider audience.
 Besides, partners will explain through videos some complex technical aspects of the project to make them understandable among the public.